WalaaAtiah/can-of-books-backend/README.md

 **Backend side**

    #### lab 11
+   1- ceate server

+  2- Create a data base
-1- add mongoose to my server  [source!](https://mongoosejs.com/docs/)
+   * add mongoose to my server  [source!](https://mongoosejs.com/docs/)
    *  npm i mongoose --save

- 2- creat schema &model in other file then requiring in app.js
+   *  creat schema &model in other file then requiring in app.js

- 3-seed your database "insert initial data "
+   * seed your database "insert initial data "

- 4- creat books route to get the request and send the response to the user "front end" using json formate 5- use a Bootstrap carousel to render all the books returned.
+   *  creat books route to get the request and send the response to the user "front end" using json formate

+ 3- Createt the front end
+   * use a Bootstrap carousel to render all the books returned.

+4- Make the server be able to send request to the data base Createt the front end
+5- send request to the server (get method)
 #### lab 12:
+1- deploy a data base by use "Mongodb Atlas" add,delete ,get data from it

+1- front end
-1- add navigate between Home and About "pages".
+* add navigate between Home and About "pages".
-2-
+* creat modale for adding book
+* delete butten
+* use post method to add book and delete method to delete it 3- backend
+*  creat books route for add and another route for delete

 ## Architecture